uswong/homebridge-myplace/README.md

 ```
   then follow the on-screen instructions.

-6. Restart Homebridge to get your Homebridge Myplace plugin up and running for you.
+6. Restart Homebridge to get your <B>Homebridge Myplace</B> plugin up and running for you.

 ## How You Can Help:
 * Report Bugs/Errors by opening Issues/Tickets.